Something that many of us have been asking ourselves is just how to go plastic-free.

-It’s easy to think that one person using less plastic isn’t going to save the world, but personal commitment is how all positive change begins.
-One person inspires another, and then another and before long a ripple becomes a wave of change that can remake our world for the better – for our own future and for many generations to come.
+It’s easy to think that one person using less plastic isn’t going to save the world.
+However, personal commitment is how all positive change begins.
+One person inspires another, and then another.
+Before long a ripple becomes a wave of change that can remake our world for the better.
+Both for our own future and for many generations to come.

 1. Saying no to single use plastics – for good

 This stuff is everywhere!
 Often in the form of food packaging, it includes any plastic that’s used just once and then thrown away or recycled.
-Because it’s so convenient, single-use plastic has seeped into every corner of our lives, but the negative impact it has on the environment is so immense we really need to reduce our reliance on it.
+Because it’s so convenient, single-use plastic has seeped into every corner of our lives.
+However, the negative impact it has on the environment is so immense we really need to reduce our reliance on it.

-If you love sparkling water, as we do in our family, it could be time to invest in a SodaStream.
-This Eighties favourite has recently been repositioned as an eco-product, as using it to add bubbles to tap water means you can finally do away with plastic bottles of fizzy water – or having to carry heavy glass bottles back from the shop.
+If you love sparkling water, as we do in our family, it could be time to invest in a SodaStream*.
+This Eighties favourite has recently been repositioned as an eco-product.
+Using it to add bubbles to tap water means you can finally do away with plastic bottles of fizzy water, or having to carry heavy glass bottles back from the shop.

-Supermarket milk comes in plastic bottles, which you’ll want to avoid when you’re trying to go plastic-free.
-Shops also sell milk in cardboard containers, which may seem like a good option, but most are actually coated inside and out with a thin plastic layer.
+Supermarket milk comes in plastic bottles.
+However, you’ll want to avoid these when you’re trying to go plastic-free.
+Shops also sell milk in cardboard containers.
+This may seem like a good option, but most are actually coated inside and out with a thin plastic layer.
 This makes them a mixed material item and therefore almost impossible to recycle.

-This means your best is going old school and using a local milkman – as most people in the UK did up until the last 30 or so years.
-Home delivered milk is making a resurgence, and most areas have dairies that deliver locally, providing milk in returnable, reusable glass bottles.
+This means your best is going old school and using a local milkman.
+Most people in the UK did up until the last 30 or so years.
+The good news is that home-delivered milk is making a resurgence.
+As such, most areas have dairies that deliver locally, providing milk in returnable, reusable glass bottles.
 I found my local one online and have signed up.

 4. Quit my coffee pod habit